PSHE at Elms Farm

 These key values are endorsed by the school's work alongside UNICEF, within their Rights Respecting Schools Award, in which the school received a silver award.
 The rights are crucial to the school's ethos and are encouraged by the team of Rights Respecting Rangers.

-Have a look at some of our 'Remote Education' in PSHE below.
+Take a look at some of our work in PSHE!

 Themed Weeks and Workshops